-Public access to the Museum collection, records and research material is governed by the following principles:
+Public access to the Museum collection, records and research material is by appointment and is governed by the following principles:

 - 5.1 The Museum restricts public access to its collections storage areas.
-All researchers who require access to these areas must be accompanied by a Museum staff member or designated volunteer who is trained in the care and handling of artifacts; - 5.2 Researchers may request to have items removed from the collections storage area and transferred to a study space to facilitate research.
+All researchers who require access to these areas must be accompanied by a Museum staff member or designated volunteer who is trained in the care and handling of artifacts; - 5.2 Researchers may request to have items removed from the collections storage area and transferred to a study space (i.e. Wright Family Research Room) to facilitate research.
 All items must be transferred by a Museum staff member or designated volunteer who is trained in the care and handling of artifacts; - 5.3 The exact order and arrangement of materials must be maintained.
 All material used for the purpose of research must be returned to its proper place by a Museum staff member or a designated volunteer who is trained in the care and handling of artifacts;

-5.4 The reproduction of research materials must be conducted by a Museum staff member, or a designated volunteer who is trained in the care and handling of artifacts;
+5.4 The reproduction of research materials must be conducted by a Museum staff member, or a designated volunteer who is trained in the care and handling of artifacts.
+Fees may be applied to complete this task (see current Fee Schedule);